 Our programs in business, arts, science, education and music will help you launch your career by giving you real-world experience as part of your studies.
 You'll grow culturally, too: There are dozens of student clubs and groups on campus, and you'll meet other students from Canada and around the world who are interested in the same things as you before you even have a chance to unpack.
 Laurier offers a truly Canadian experience in a community that inspires a world of difference.

 Laurier offers a unique blend of traditional and innovative undergraduate programs across five faculties on our Waterloo campus.
-Students studying in Waterloo can take programs from one of five faculties: Arts, Science, Music, Education and the Lazaridis School of Business and Economics.
+Students studying in Waterloo can take programs in the following faculties: Arts, Science, Music, Education and the Lazaridis School of Business and Economics.
 We are committed to academic excellence and our approach to teaching brings classroom learning into the outside world, providing you with both the theory and experience you need for success.

 At Laurier, our community culture is at the core of who we are and what we do.
 From day one, you will feel welcomed and encouraged to find your place in the many faculties, clubs, teams and associations we have to offer.
-And our focus on creating a strong student-focused community has resulted in Laurier being ranked #1 in Student Satisfaction for four years in a row in the annual Maclean's Rankings of Canadian Universities.
+And our focus on creating a strong student-focused community has resulted in Laurier consistently providing an exceptional experience to all our students.

 We also offer our students the Laurier Experience Record, the first of its kind in Canada.
 The experience record is an interactive, shareable and official record of your hands-on learning opportunities that you can share with potential employers to show the skills and experience you gained by engaging in Laurier's student life activities on campus and in the community.